mgckind/GraphMaker/Readme.md

 ## Features

-- Can save json file
+- Can save json file of the graph
-- Can save svg
+- Can save to svg
-- Can save png
+- Can save to png
-- Convert from json to dot file
+- Convert from json to dot file and recreate graph using GraphViz (dot)
 - Drag & Drop
-- Direct graph testing (in progress)
+- Direct graph Layout testing (in progress)

 ## Other tools